 What is Monkeypox?

 Monkeypox is an infectious viral infection that can be spread through person-to-person by having unprotected sex, touching infected blisters, coughs and sneezes, holding hands, kissing or hugging.
-While everyone is being told to look out for symptoms, those in the gay, bisexual and men who have sex with men (MSM) communities need to be on high alert as cases have been seen within these sexual networks.
+While everyone is being told to look out for symptoms, cases have been shown higher in the gay, bisexual and men who have sex with men (MSM) community.

 What are the symptoms for monkeypox?